lmorchard/c25k-web/README.md

 TODO
 ----

+- [ ] Save elapsed progress for each workout

+- [ ] Help / about view explaining what this thing is

+- [ ] Left/right swipe on workout view to navigate next/prev workout

+- [ ] Long-press on pause/play to reset workout to beginning

 - [ ] Better voice samples.
 (My voice is terrible for this.)

 - [ ] Localization - both in text and in sound cues.

 - [ ] More progress cues - eg. time remaining, runs remaining, halfway

-- [ ]  Save elapsed progress for each workout

 - [ ] Submit to Mozilla Marketplace someday?

 - [ ] Social progress sharing stuff

 - [ ] GPS tracking? (probably should be out of scope)